onweru/hugo-swift-theme/README.md

     ```

 2. __Picture__
     You want to use darkmode images when darkmode is enabled on a device and a regular image on lightmode?
-It takes 3 positional parameter
+It takes 3 positional parameters

     Store these images in the `static/images` directory.